krishasharma/cse130s23/asgn1/README.md

 	memory must be written using the 'C' programming language (not C++) memory cannot use the following functions from the 'C' stdio.h library: fwrite, fread, variants of put (i.e., fputc, putc_unlocked, putchar, putchar_unlocked, and putw), and get (i.e., fgetc, getc, getc_unlocked, getchar, getchar_unlocked, getline, and getw). memory cannot use functions, like system(3) to execute external programs

+Functionality:
+	The get() function works as intended; however, I did not have enough time to complete the set() function to the required specifications.
+I did my best attempt at set, although it does not work as intended.